 If you hire us, we will have you sign a fee agreement which allows us to collect 25% of the past due benefits you are awarded, up to a maximum of $6,000.

-You Can Rely on Deputy & Mizell Social Security Attorneys in Camdenton and Lebanon, MO
+You Can Rely on Deputy & Mizell Social Security Attorneys in Central Missouri

 At Deputy & Mizell, L.L.C., we take great pride in giving you personalized attention.
 We understand how challenging it is to live with disabilities that prevent you from working, and we have the experience it takes to get the disability benefits you deserve.